andrewtrandev/Terminal-Project/src/README.md

 Program will entertain users by allowing them to play a simple word game in terminal.
 I'm developing this to test out some programming ideas and features, I also like word games and thought it would be an interesting idea to try.

 ## Target Audience
-The target audience is for bored people looking for brain stimulating entertainment and anyone interested in word games.
+The target audience is for bored people looking for brain stimulationg entertainment and anyone interested in word games.

 ## How to use
 The target audience will be prompted to enter how many letters they would like to play with.